top of page

 Creating a Comprehensive Mental Health Strategy

-Foundational Elements:
+Foundational Elements

 Resource Accessibility: Workers need easy, confidential access to mental health resources.
-This means multiple contact methods, clear information about available services, and assurance that seeking help won't negatively impact their employment.
+This means providing multiple contact methods, clear information about available services, and assurance that seeking help won't negatively impact their employment.

 Ideas for Monthly Mental Health Programming